Mental Health & Addiction Intervention

 Access to Treatment

-Access to treatment is of considerable concern to the Trust and our partners, while most individuals with addictions do not enter a formal drug and alcohol treatment program, we want to ensure our state has statewide capacity and availability of treatment when an individual is ready for it.
-The needs of Alaskans and the capacity of the behavioral health system to meet those needs have evolved over the years and will continue to do so with statewide reforms underway which include a redesign of our current behavioral health system of care, including implementation of a 1115 Behavioral Health Waiver.[4]
-To better understand our services, the Trust commissioned a statewide assessment of services, with the ultimate goal of utilizing this information to inform decision-making, at the regional and statewide levels, and to improve system functioning so that it can produce better outcomes for the people it serves.
+Access to treatment is of considerable concern to the Trust and our partners.
+While most individuals with substance use disorders do not enter a formal drug and alcohol treatment program, we want to ensure our state has statewide capacity and availability of treatment when an individual is ready for it.
+The needs of Alaskans and the capacity of the behavioral health system to meet those needs have evolved over the years.
+They will continue to do so with statewide reforms underway which include a redesign of our current behavioral health system of care, including the implementation of a 1115 Behavioral Health Waiver.[4]

 Alignment with the Comprehensive Mental Health Program Plan

-The core strategies of this area include changing social norms about addiction, reducing stigma associated with addiction, and enhancing access to needed interventions across a variety of settings.
+The core strategies of this area include changing social norms about mental health and substance use disorders, reducing the stigma associated with mental health and substance use disorders, and enhancing access to needed interventions, treatment, and recovery across a variety of settings.
 As such, this area aligns with:

 Goal 4: Prevention and treatment for drug and alcohol misuse is provided through collaborative, effective, and informed strategies.